Tiny-Earth/DemoSite/site/src/revisited.md

     By the end of this module, you will be able to…

-    - Propose a plan that will provide you with opportunities to practice the scientific teaching approaches you have learned about in this course.
+    - Propose a plan  to practice the scientific teaching approaches you earned in this course.
-    - Propose a plan that will provide you with ongoing evaluation of your course’s learning environment and outcomes.
+    - Propose a plan to continuously evaluate your course’s learning environment and outcomes.

 ## Bringing it All Together